Etienne Penisson left a complicated succession when he died at his home on Bayou Boeuf in 1856. His widow had to detail the heirs.

 Marie Elise, born 1820

 Leufroi Heli, born in 1821 and died in 1879 during the yellow fever epidemic.
-Appears to have never married.
+Married and had at least one child, Mary.

 Second marriage to Philomin